jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-05.md

 of child labor and sixteen-hour working days and five persons living in one room which it is quite proper to emphasize when we are talking about the past social costs of capitalist achievement but which are not necessarily relevant to the balance of alternatives for the future.
-Our own time is The Rate of Increse of Total Output 71 somewhere between the disabilities of earlier stages in capitalist evolution and the abilities of the system in full maturity.
+Our own time is somewhere between the disabilities of earlier stages in capitalist evolution and the abilities of the system in full maturity.
 In this country at least, the better part of the task could even now be accomplished without undue strain on the system.
 The difficulties do not seem to consist so much in